AlisonV2/av2-task-manager/README.md

 The documentation is made in OpenAPI 3.0 format.
 It is generated from swagger.json file and loaded through [swagger-ui-express](https://github.com/scottie1984/swagger-ui-express).

-One the application is running, it can be found on localhost:3000/api/docs.
+Once the application is running, it can be found on localhost:3000/api/docs.

 ## Workflow